 4. A performance bond if the project is estimated to exceed $50,000.

-The Board of Education may also require a bidder's bond in an amount determined by the estimated cost of the project.
+The district may also require a bidder's bond in an amount determined by the estimated cost of the project.

 In accordance with the Sunshine Law and Board policy, the Board may discuss bid specifications in closed session, and the content of those bid specifications will remain confidential until they are officially approved by the Board or published for bidding.
 Likewise, sealed bids and related documents will be closed until the bids are opened.